David Lee: Helping You Catch Your Dreams Rather Than Chase Them

 I quickly realized that I needed to get busy building income streams that I owned and controlled.
 I’ve been very serious about that ever since, and I guess you can say that I’m addicted to residual income.
 It wasn’t long after that when I discovered an opportunity that was a terrific fit for me.

 My first two years?
-A lot of learning.
-A lot of growing.
+They involved a lot of learning and a lot of growing.
 A lot of time spent building relationships and expanding my network.

 We have four kids now and my business has allowed her to raise them at home, which was always our goal.
-But now I’m making plans to transition into more full-time.
+But now I am making plans to transition into more full-time.

 What was the biggest lesson you learned, and what is the best advice you have for new marketers?